zwang1995/IL-Toxicity/output/README.md

 - the horizontal index indicates the index of the structural descriptor, corresponding to the index in `structural_descriptor_list.csv`

-`cross_validation_record.csv` presents the results of cross-validation

-`model.pkl` and `results.csv` provide the trained FNN/SVM models and predicted values
+`cross_validation_record.csv` and `results.csv` present the cross-validation results and predicted values

+`model.pkl` is the developed FNN/SVM model

+`pred_for_SMILES_list.csv` stores the SMILES strings of ILs to be predicted